 By Emilie Ehrman

 The equestrian industry has plenty to say about the German style of riding, and the country’s production of champions speaks for itself.
-After all, Germany holds the record for most wins in the Olympic equestrian discipline, boasting 21 gold medals.
+After all, Germany holds the record for most wins in the Olympic equestrian discipline, boasting 25 gold medals (52 overall).
 How is it possible that this particular country systematically and consistently produces some of top riders in the world?
 From Ludger Beerbaum, to Michael Jung, to Isabell Werth – the Germans are doing something right.

 A rider’s education in Germany is structured very differently than in the United States and Canada.
 Izzie Stehle has been riding for 15 years and moved to Germany to further develop her riding career.
 We got the opportunity to hear firsthand experiences and learn about the development of German riding professionals.

 In Germany, young children who don’t come from an equestrian family usually begin at a riding school, where they start with lunge lessons and eventually progress to group lessons.
 According to Izzie, “Some schools let the students compete on the school horses in the very low levels.
 Many riders will then either go on to [get] their own horse, or lease horses for a while.”

 The foundation of riding in Germany is centered around dressage.
 “We usually don’t start jumping until you can ride in all three gaits, have access to the brakes, and are somewhat capable of steering.
 Once that works, you can choose to start jumping.
 It’s not mandatory, but Germany loves its riding licenses and certificates, and the jumping discipline holds the majority.
 Having at least a few lessons is always good.”